Heatblur-Simulations/f-4e-manual/src/intro/introduction.md

 ![Pilot Cockpit Details](../img/simulation_depth_wide.jpg)

-With such innovation and in depth simulation there comes of course an increased learning curve for its users.
+Such innovation and in depth simulation will present an increased learning curve for users.
 This is why it was important for us to also innovate on the side of learning tools available to you, starting with this manual, so that our modules are accessible to the casual simmer and aficionado alike.
 You can **open the manual in flight**, and read along, but better still, you can click any switch (with an input combo) in flight and the manual will open in the correct chapter, **explaining the switch** or system in the cockpit, all while you are bolting through the air in your thunderous jet.
-We also changed the underlying structure of the manual so that it can be **open source** and the community can contribute easily via GitHub, as a thousand minds always think better than one.
-It also improves readability for the **mobile version**.
-We hyperlinked many items for you to provide easy **connectivity** between cockpit and systems overviews and included numerous checklists and procedures, and on module EA release it will also feature a **"Lessons" section**.
-The fully written out lessons will accompany your training missions.
-The training missions are now tailored to be learned together with the written lesson in the manual, you will be able to revert steps in the training mission, able to read along and pause (no more restarting for missed items), and also prepare yourself accordingly before flying the mission.
-And best of all, your training will be instructed by **real life F-4 pilots** and a **real life F-4 WSO Instructor**, who else could teach you better?
+We also changed the underlying structure of the manual to move to an **open source** model.
+This will allow the community to easily contribute via GitHub, as two heads (or thousands of them) are better than one.
+As an added benefit, readability for the mobile version will be greatly improved as well.
+We have hyperlinked many items for you, providing easy **navigation** between cockpit diagrams and system overviews.
+Also featured in the manual are numerous checklists and procedures, and a   * *"Lessons" section**, which is planned to be featured with the Early Access Release of the Phantom.
+The fully written out lessons will complement the flyable training missions.
+The training missions are now tailored to be learned together with the written lesson in the manual, you will be able to revert steps in the training mission, able to read along and pause (no more restarting for missed items).
+With all of these features at your disposal, you will be able to adequately prepare yourself for any mission.
+And best of all, during your training you will be instructed by real life F-4 pilots and a real life F-4 WSO Instructor!
+Who else could teach you better?

-We hope you will both enjoy learning and flying the F-4E Phantom II - diving as deep as your heart desires.
+We hope you will enjoy both learning and flying the F-4E Phantom II - diving as deep as your heart desires.
 For this exciting journey we wish you **good luck and many fun adventures**, and of course: always check six!